A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Tsukiji Market

-A quintessential Tokyo experience I highly recommend is passing up on a hotel breakfast one morning in favour of a fresh sushi breakfast instead at Tsukiji Outer Market.
+A quintessential Tokyo experience I highly recommend is passing up on a hotel breakfast one morning in favour of a fresh sushi breakfast instead at the Tsukiji Outer Market

 Tsukiji, the biggest fish market in the world, moved its wholesale operations to the new Toyosu Market in 2018.
 However, the iconic Tsukiji Outer Market, consisting of restaurants and small market stalls, remains in its original location in the Chuo City district.